When would a TikTok ban go into effect?

 What happens if the TikTok bill passes the Senate?

-If the House bill becomes law, it would make it illegal to distribute apps developed by ByteDance, its subsidiaries and other firms "controlled by a foreign adversary," unless the company offloads the app within 180 days.
+If the House bill passes the Senate, it would then go to the president and become law once he signs it.
+If that happens, it would be illegal to distribute apps developed by ByteDance, its subsidiaries and other firms "controlled by a foreign adversary," unless the company offloads the app within 180 days.

 "It is not feasible to do whatever the bill thinks it does, within the parameters set out in the bill," the chief executive said.
 "This will lead to the banning of the app in the country."